ERP for Small to Medium Sized Companies

 Once the code is built, it’s time for testing.

 This step can include unit tests, integration tests, and other types of automated tests that ensure the code works as intended.
-When issues are found, the pipeline stops and alerts the developers, who fixes the errors before proceeding.
+When issues arise, the pipeline halts and notifies the developers, who then address the errors before continuing.

 Finally, the code is deployed to the target environment, whether it’s a production application server or a testing environment.
 This process can be fully automated, allowing developers to roll out new features and updates quickly and safely.